CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-03-17-mpact_cheriot.markdown

 There are two ISS versions provided.
-One is a standalone CHERIoT simulator, the other is a dynamic library that implements an interface that allows it to be imported, instantiated, and used as a CPU in ReNode [^10] system simulations.
+One is a standalone CHERIoT simulator, the other is a dynamic library that implements an interface that allows it to be imported, instantiated, and used as a CPU in Renode [^10] system simulations.
-ReNode is a development environment that allows you to run full unmodified software on a model of a full system.
+Renode is a development environment that allows you to run full unmodified software on a model of a full system.
 Applications running on systems are often distributed across a number of processors, whether on a single SoC or across chip boundaries, and access a number of peripherals and memories across the